Coronavirus FAQ for Rick Steves Tour Members

 Can I just tell my credit card company to cancel the charge?

-You can, but it is unlikely to be successful as the original charge was for a legitimate transaction.
+This is not a smart idea — for you, for us, or for other travelers.
+The original charge was for a legitimate transaction.
 If you notify your credit card company, they will issue us a "charge back" and flag the transaction as fraudulent.
 That requires us to spend time gathering documentation to prove the transaction was valid.
 The end result is often higher fees for all of us, the charge being reinstated on your card, a delay in processing your refund, and diverted staff — which only hurts other travelers.
-If your tour has been cancelled, we will refund you and there is nothing you need to do.
+If your tour has been cancelled, we will refund you 100 percent and there is nothing you need to do.

 I cancelled a tour in 2019 and used my credit to purchase the tour you cancelled.
 Can I get a refund?

-Unfortunately, tour credits are not refundable.
+Tour credits are not refundable.
 We are returning funds for cancelled tours to the original method(s) of payment — and credits used to pay part of your 2020 tour balance are considered a method of payment.
 Therefore, a credit from 2019 will go back into your account with us.
-We will extend the expiration date until 2021 — meaning it can be applied to any tour departing in 2020 or 2021.
+We will extend the expiration date through 2021 — meaning it can be applied to any tour departing in 2020 or 2021.

 What if my tour goes ahead, but some sights are closed or my tour changes?